akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 The state of an active-active `EventSourcedBehavior` is **eventually consistent**.
 Event replication may be delayed due to network partitions and outages and the event handler and those reading the state must be designed to handle this.

+To be able to use active active the journal and snapshot store used is required to have specific support for the metadata that active active needs (see @ref[Journal Support](#journal-support))

-## Relaxing the single writer p`rinciple for availability
+## Relaxing the single writer principle for availability

 Taking the example of using active-active to run a replica per data center.